 When performing manicures, the nail technician begins by soaking the client’s feet in warm water or a foot spa.
 This helps clean feet and make them supple so that callouses and other rough spots on feet can be removed.
 To remove these, the technician files feet using a special foot filing tool.
 Next, the technician pushes cuticles back, trims toenails, files toenails into shape, and applies nail polish.
 The nail technician may also apply lotion to feet and massage feet and lower legs in the process.

 Nail technicians may work either a full eight-hour workday or part-time.
 While some nail technicians may work day shift during the work week, most work second shift in the evening and on weekends as these are the busiest times for nail salons and spas.

 In general, their working schedules can vary greatly by employer.
 For instance, some spas and salons are closed one or two days per week while others are open all 7 days.
 Other privately owned or specialty facilities may have different hours of operation altogether, so it’s important for job hunters to fully understand what hours may be required of them.

 Demand for nail technicians is expected to grow in the coming decade due to nail salons making the process more convenient for clients.
 Where manicures and pedicures used to take an hour or more and required visiting a salon, many nail technicians are now offering shorter sessions—called mini manis—and mobile services, traveling to clients’ homes to perform manicures.
 The increased convenience is driving more people to utilize nail technician services, increasing demand for the position.

-Most nail technicians are employed by nail salons, spas, and hair salons.
-Some are also self-employed and own their own nail salons or offer traveling nail services as part of a mobile manicure business.
+Some nail technicians may choose to be self-employed and either own their own nail salons or travel to client’s houses to provide service there as part of a mobile manicure business.